 pip command that comes with Python binary or

 conda if you are using Anaconda distribution.
-Before using either of these commands first you need to have Python or Anaconda distribution installed.
-If you already have either one installed then you can skip the first section of the document and directly jump to installing pandas. if not let’s see how to install pandas using these two approaches.
+Before using either of these commands, you need to install Python or Anaconda distribution.
+If you already have either one installed, you can skip the document’s first section and directly jump to installing pandas.
+If not let’s see how to install pandas using these two approaches.
 You can use either one.

 - pip (Python package manager) command that comes with python to install third-party packages from PyPI.
 Using pip you can install/uninstall/upgrade/downgrade any python library that is part of Python Package Index.

 - Conda is the package manager that comes with Anaconda distribution, It is a package manager that is both cross-platform and language agnostic.

 Table of Contents

 - Install pandas Using Anaconda Distribution

 1. Install Python Pandas On Windows